method7/wp-pure-naturals/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 8.6.2 (2020-08-21) =
+* Added some fields to the Trovaprezzi template

+= 8.6.1 (2020-08-20) =
+* jQuery ready event is deprecated so changes the JS files that still used it.

 = 8.6.0 (2020-08-13) =
 * Usage of shortcodes in the unfiltered description attributes is now allowed